AlphaArtrem/autologin_bot/README.md

 # **Name**
 Login_Bot
-Autologin bot to brute-force using a csv file containing list of usernames/id's and passwords.
+Autologin bot is to brute-force using a csv file containing list of usernames/id's and passwords.

 # **Description**
 This is a automation script to pass multiple logins cridentials  on any webpage stored in a `.csv file`.